bonedaddy/lev-vesting/README.md

 * Linux 64-bit OS
 * Go 1.15
-*
+* Make

 ## Compilation

+* `make compile`
+  * Compiles the Leverage token (note this is just used for testing)
+  * Compiles DateTime contracts
+  * Compiles vesting contract
+  * Generates JSON ABI files for all contracts in `bin`

+## Golang Bindings Update

+Updates the golang code bindings for the smart contracts

+* `make abigen`

+## Flattening

+Flattens the Vesting contract into a single file, suitable for etherscan verification, usage with any solidity development environment, etc...

+* `make flatten`

+## All Of The Above

+* `make all`

 # Deployment

-Take `flattened/Vesting_Flattened.sol` and use whatever preferred deployment system (truffle, hardhat, etc..)
+Take `flattened/Vesting_Flattened.sol` and use whatever preferred deployment system or development environment (truffle, hardhat, etc..).
+It should be compiled using Solidity 0.7.3, however you can manually adjust the compiler versiont to 0.7.x as desired.